Golden Entertainment: Stepping Up To The Big Leagues

 Source: Company Presentations, 10-Q, Press Release

 If we exclude the synergies, the multiple jumps to 8.1x.
 Both these are still less than the peer multiple mean of 9.2x, which doesn't reflect the rapid growth Golden has produced over the last 2 years.
 I do believe there is room to re-rate here.
-The $1.1B re-financing will leaving the company with about $180m in its coffers, which would allow it to continue with some tuck-in acquisitions to the distributed gaming business or if any capex refresh is required on the new properties.
+The $1.1B re-financing will be leaving the company with about $180m in its coffers, which would allow it to continue with some tuck-in acquisitions to the distributed gaming business or if any capex refresh is required on the new properties.

 The market's response to this deal was very positive, as it was trading at around $17 before the announcement.
-If the market starts to reward Golden with a regional multiple in-line with the others, shares should re-rate to somewhere between $27 and $33 / share, depending on how well Golden can deliver on its proposed synergies.
+If the market starts to reward Golden with a regional multiple in-line with the others, shares should re-rate to somewhere between $27 and $33/share, depending on how well Golden can deliver on its proposed synergies.
 It has a strong track record so I am still willing to bet on Golden, even after the sharp move up.

 If you see something in this article that you agree with, or even better disagree with, please take the time to comment below.
 This makes all of us better investors.
 I predominantly focus my investing in the small- and micro-cap company space, but reserve the right to deviate from time to time.
 If you like what I'm doing, you can follow me by hitting the "Follow" button at the top of this article.
 Plus, you can follow me in real time by selecting that option.